dmytro-ulianov/tsr/README.md

   return rand
 }

-/* tryCatch accepts a thunk that return a value but may fail */ const rand: Resource<number, Error> = tryCatch(exsplosiveRandom) rand // Success with random number or Failure(Error('Boom!'))
+/* tryCatch accepts a thunk that returns a value but may fail */ const rand: Resource<number, Error> = tryCatch(exsplosiveRandom) rand // Success with random number or Failure(Error('Boom!'))
 ```